aunetx/blur-my-shell/README.md

     - you can choose a transparent, light, dark, or automatic background above the blur
     - popup blur has separate corner-radius settings for the different popup surface types
     - rounded corners are rendered by the extension for both blur modes
+    - static surfaces fade as a whole; dynamic blur also reduces its radius as the popup fades
   - lockscreen — to customize the already existing blur
     - uses static blur only
   - [Window List](https://extensions.gnome.org/extension/602/window-list/) extension